snakedye/kile/README.md

 - layout : the layout of the Frame

 If you want to see more concrete example of layout, there are some in custom.
-Imo it's easier to let the premade one do the heavy lifting (like center).
+Imo it's easier to let the premade one do the heavy lifting (like cen).

 ## Building
 #### Arch